AdamWilsonLab/docker_geospatial_plus/README.md

-# wilsonlab
+# Geospatial Plus

-Docker-based toolkit for R, built on versioned Rocker images.
+Building on the versioned geospatial Rocker image.